ushrestha703/BlueJ.NaiveTicket/README.md

 * Can you assume anything about the names of its fields?

-Answer: Yes, we can guess the types of the book.eg: int, float Yes, we can assume anything for the name. eg: page, volume number.
+Answer: Yes, we can guess the types of the book.eg: int, float Yes, we can assume anything for the name. eg: page, version.

 READ upto and INCLUDING section 2.15 of this chapter.